Strawberry-Team/ucode-connect-Track-FullStack-uevent-Univent-backend/README.md

    ```bash
    npm run build
    ```
 8. Seeds help you fill your database with initial data for a presentation or project launch.
-To start creating test data, run the command.
+To start creating test data, run the command:
     ```bash
     npm run migrate:seed
     ```